 Play!
 By Sephora is a monthly subscription box by Sephora.
 It costs $10 a month and you received 5 beauty and skincare samples plus a perfume sample each month.
 Previously, you needed to put yourself onto a wait-list and wait to receive an email before you could subscribe, as they were rolling it out to limited quantities.

 In addition to the products, Sephora includes a booklet that includes information about the product, the brand, and then tips of how to use the products.
 Also at the back of the book is a Play!
 PASS.
 This Pass gives you a complimentary one-on-one session with a Sephora artist as well as an extra 50 Beauty Insider points when you scan the pass at the register with any purchase.
 If you have the Sephora app, you can also scan the images of the products to learn more about them.

 The past couple of months, the boxes were not personalized and everyone who signed up for the subscription received the same products.
-This month, they sent out two different boxes for different skin types (dry or oily).
-The theme for this month was Effortless Summer.
+This is the second month, they sent out two different boxes which had similar products but for different skin and hair types.
+The theme for this month was The Unbasic Basics

 As a heads up, the boxes are a little bit larger and will not fit into a small apartment sized mailbox.
 For reference, a Birchbox box is able to fit almost perfectly into my mailbox, but this one has no chance.
 Therefore, I’ve had to go to the post office both months to pick up my box.

 This month the products I received were as follows:

 Sephora Collection Rouge Shine Lipstick in Love Spell

 This lipstick is a moisturizing formula made with shea butter.
 The color is absolutely beautiful and felt really smooth on my hand.
 Unfortunately, this color is way too pale for me so I didn’t even bother trying it on my lips.
 It doesn’t feel as though it would have a lot of staying power as it is a glossy formula, but it feels like it would be nice to reapply.